 Other - Listing other optional ingredients here which can be used to enhance the taste of aamras.
 A pinch of dry ginger powder can be added to ease digestion.
 Sugar is optional here.
 You can use it to increase sweetness.
 I love the flavor of saffron so I sometimes add it.
 Dry fruit is used to garnish aamras.

-How to make aamras?
+How to (with pictures)

 Peel the mangoes, remove the stone, and chop them.
 Add to the blender along with sugar, saffron, and water.